ChrisW-priv/PersonalVault/notes/Breadth First Search (BFS).md

 ---
-title: "Breadth First Search (BFS)"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Breadth First Search (BFS)
 ---

 The BFS is another fundamental search algorithm used to explore nodes and edges of graph.
 It runs with a time complexity of $O(V+E)$ and is often used as a building block in other algorithms.